holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     The `EntryVisibility` parameter specifies whether the entry is private or should be published to the DHT, and the `ChainTopOrdering` parameter specifies whether the call should fail if some other zome call with chain creation actions completes before this one, or whether it's ok to automatically replay the re-write the action on top of any such chain entries.

-    In our implementation, the `create` function accepts any value that can be converted to a `CreateInput`, allowing most of these fields to be populated by data that was generated by the `#[hdk_entry_types]` amcro and other helpers.
+    In our implementation, the `create` function accepts any value that can be converted to a `CreateInput`, allowing most of these fields to be populated by data that was generated by the `#[hdk_entry_types]` macro and other helpers.
 This is accompanied by convenience functions for `create` that accept app entries, capability grants, or capability claims.

 * `update(UpdateInput) -> ExternResult<ActionHash>`: Records the marking of an existing entry and its creation action as updated.
 Requires the `ActionHash` that created the original entry to be provided.
 The `UpdateInput` parameter is defined as: